Is learning a new language difficult and boring for you?

 Unfortunately, you are out of luck!

 Lingopie offers only 8 languages besides English.
-Although these are popular European languages, they need to add more languages to expand the community.
+Although these are popular European languages, more languages are needed to expand the community.

-For example, they don’t have well-known languages like Arabic, Hindi, Chinese, etc. But they do plan to add many languages later.
+For example, they don’t have well-known languages like Arabic, Hindi, Chinese, etc., but they plan to add many more later.

 2. This isn’t a proper learning course